zvr/spdx-3-spec/docs/annexes/SPDX-license-expressions.md

 LGPL-2.1-only AND MIT AND BSD-2-Clause
 ```

+It is allowed to use the operator in lower case form `and`.

-### D.4.4 Exception "WITH" operator <a name="D.4.4"></a>
+### D.4.4 Additive "WITH" operator <a name="D.4.4"></a>

+Sometimes license texts are found with additional text, which might or might not modify the original license terms.

-Sometimes a set of license terms apply except under special circumstances.
-In this case, use the binary "WITH" operator to construct a new license expression to represent the special exception situation.
-A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<license-exception-id>` that represents the special exception terms.
+In this case, use the binary "WITH" operator to construct a new license expression to represent the special situation.
+A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<addition-expression>` that represents the additional text.

+The `<addition-expression>` can be either a `<license-exception-id>` from the SPDX License List, or a user defined addition reference in the form ["DocumentRef-"(idstring)":"]"AdditonRef-"(idstring)

 For example, when the Bison exception is to be applied to GPL-2.0-or-later, the expression would be: